 But boondocking usually implies camping with a vehicle, such as an RV, van, car, or pickup truck.
 You can still set up a tent, but generally you drive in with a vehicle to carry in the amenities of modern living.
 By contrast, hikers who tent camp, and carry their gear on their backs, is referred to as “backcountry camping”.

 The word “boondocking” stems from the word, “boondocks”, which originates from the Tagalog word, “bundók” which means “mountain”.
 The word was brought to the United States by American soldiers fighting the Philippine-American War (1899-1902).
 The Filipino people used the word as a colloquial for rural inland areas, which on the Philippine islands is generally mountainous, difficult to reach areas.

 The phrase, “out in the boonies” stems from “boondocks”.

-Among RVers, the word “boondocking” means driving your motorhome or towing a trailer into more remote areas where camping is generally free, and where there are no utilities to hook up to.
+Among RVers, the word “boondocking” means driving your vehicle into the more remote areas where you’re dependent on your own skills, tools, and supplies.

 - Boondocking is not just dry camping.
 Dry camping refers to camping without hookups.
 Boondocking is a form of dry camping, but specifically on public lands where you are free to camp wherever you want.
 By contrast, dry camping also includes camping in developed campgrounds where there are still no hookups.